Address space layout randomization: Implementations

 Several mainstream, general-purpose operating systems implement ASLR.

 Android

 Android 4.0 Ice Cream Sandwich provides address space layout randomization (ASLR) to help protect system and third-party applications from exploits due to memory-management issues.
 Position-independent executable support was added in Android 4.1.
 Android 5.0 dropped non-PIE support and requires all dynamically linked binaries to be position independent.
 Library load ordering randomization was accepted into the Android open-source project on 26 October 2015, and was included in the Android 7.0 release.

 DragonFly BSD

 DragonFly BSD has an implementation of ASLR based upon OpenBSD's model, added in 2010.
 It is off by default, and can be enabled by setting the sysctl vm.randomize_mmap to 1.

 FreeBSD

 Support for ASLR appeared in FreeBSD 13.0.
-It is disabled by default.
+It is enabled by default since 13.2.

 iOS (iPhone, iPod touch, iPad)

 Apple introduced ASLR in iOS 4.3 (released March 2011).

 KASLR was introduced in iOS 6.
 The randomized kernel base is 0x01000000 + ((1+0xRR) * 0x00200000), where 0xRR is a random byte from SHA1 (random data) generated by iBoot (the 2nd-stage iOS Boot Loader).